Crystal growing technologies

 Advantages:

-> Possibility to control composition during the growth of the crystal
+> Allows control of the composition during crystal growth

-> Much higher ingot volume when compared to HPVBM, approximately two times – allows to obtain over 70% of the ingot with stoichiometric composition
+> Produces a much larger ingot volume compared to HPVBM, approximately double – enabling over 70% of the ingot to have a stoichiometric composition

-> Occupies less space because all the heating elements are positioned vertically
+> Occupies less space, as all heating elements are positioned vertically

 Disadvantages:

-> Macroscopic defects like bubbles are still unavoidable because of permanent melt dissociation.
-At least 0.05% vol is guaranteed to be bubble defects
+> Macroscopic defects like bubbles are unavoidable due to permanent melt dissociation; at least 0.05% of the volume will have bubble defect

 Edge defined, film-fed growth (EFG) method

-Edge defined, film-fed growth (EFG) method is used to mostly grow sapphire crystals.
-This technique saves a lot of time and expenses because it is possible to grow crystals in desired shapes, such as plates, rods and tubes.
-That means one does not need to grow the crystal in block and then polish and cut it to fulfill the needs.
-In EFG, crystals are grown from melt film that is formed on the top of a die.
-Then, within the capillary channel the melt rises to the crystallization front.
+The Edge-defined, film-fed growth (EFG) method is primarily used to grow sapphire crystals.
+This technique saves both time and cost because it allows crystals to be grown in specific shapes, such as plates, rods, and tubes.
+As a result, there is no need to grow a crystal as a block and then cut and polish it to meet specific requirements.
+In EFG, crystals are grown from a melt film that forms on top of a die.
+The melt rises through a capillary channel to reach the crystallization front.

 Advantages:

-> Crystal-shaping technique, no need for additional manufacturing processes
+> Crystal-shaping technique, eliminating the need for additional manufacturing processes

-> Compared to flame fusion method for growing sapphire, EFG saves a lot more of the material and is less complex
+> Compared to the flame fusion method for growing sapphire, EFG saves more material and is less complex

-> Large diameter sapphire crystals can be grown (diameters of 80 mm for rods)
+> Large – diameter sapphire crystals can be grown (up to 80 mm in diameter for rods)

 Disadvantages:

-> Defects such as grain boundaries are more noticeable in pulled orientation of the crystals
+> Defects such as grain boundaries are more noticeable in the pulled orientation of the crystals

-> Sliping (twinning) may occur along the plane with highest atomic density
+> Slipping (twinning) may occur along the plane with the highest atomic density

 Kyropoulos method

-A technique very similar to Czochralski.
-One main difference is the pulling method – in Kyropoulos method only the crystal neck is pulled, thus growing a crystal shaped like a pear.
-A crystal is grown in such steps: first, the desired crystal material is melted, make the seed crystal interface with the melt, pull and rotate the seed so that the interface crystallizes and by continuous lifting a crystal is grown.
+A technique very similar to the Czochralski method.
+The main difference lies in the pulling technique – in the Kyropoulos method, only the crystal neck is pulled, resulting in a crystal shaped like a pear.
+The crystal growth process involves the following steps: first, the desired crystal material is melted; the seed crystal is then introduced to the melt; the seed is pulled and rotated, allowing crystallization at the interface; finally, through continuous lifting, the crystal is grown.

 Advantages: